centreon/centreon-documentation/versioned_docs/version-23.04/reporting/installation.md

   java -version
   ```

-  - If you need to upgrade the Java installation to Java 17 (or later), go to the [Oracle official download](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) page.
+  - If you need to upgrade the Java installation to Java 17 (or 18), go to the [Oracle official download](https://www.oracle.com/java/technologies/downloads/#java17) page.

   - If several Java versions are installed, you need to activate the right version.
-Display the installed versions using the following command and select the Java 17 (or later) version:
+Display the installed versions using the following command and select the Java 17 (or 18) version:
   ```shell
   sudo update-alternatives --config java
   ```